 Please note: the Follow Me module uses default icons for each social network.
 If you'd like to use your own custom social icons, you can create a customized version of the module.

-The follow me - email module offers additional formatting and settings options for email templates.
+The follow me - email module offers additional formatting and settings options for drag and drop email templates.
 Instead of mirroring your social settings, this module can be customized with whatever social pages you wish.
-You can also adjust the social icon shape, color scheme
+You can adjust the social icon shape, color scheme

 To edit the social networks that appear in this module, click the + Add icon in the Social Network section of the inspector.
 Then hover and click on the pencil